lokomu/lokomu-api-1.0-legacy/README.md

 Not in development.

-The original name for the project was "del".
+💚 The original name for the project was "del".
 It means "share" in Norwegian.
 Share your stuff and time with others.

+🎓 This code was developed as part of a [Bachelor's project](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3078083) at NTNU Trondheim, Norway, for a B.Sc. in Computer Science Engineering.

-The upgraded and polished Kotlin version of this code will be open sourced as soon as the FastAPI version is finished.
+🚀 The upgraded and polished Kotlin version of this code will be open sourced as soon as the FastAPI version is finished.

 #### Environment variables